Read our guidelines on the presentation of your thesis

 There are general requirements that apply to all theses, although their precise interpretation varies between disciplines, and the way you structure the intellectual content of your thesis is a matter for discussion between you and your supervisors.
 Your thesis must:

 - form an integrated and coherent whole

 - make a significant and original contribution to knowledge or understanding

-- be based on research conducted under supervision while registered as a PhD candidate at Victoria.
+- be based on research conducted under supervision while registered as a doctoral candidate at Victoria University of Wellington

 In other disciplines, the coherence of your thesis will stem from an integrated research design or your attempts to test a theory or hypothesis.

 In some cases, your thesis may be made up of a series of more or less independent research papers.
 Your thesis must, however, explain the relationship of these papers to one another.
 If you intend to include publications in your thesis familiarise yourself with the requirements outlined on the inclusion of publications page below.